elke-space4good/Energy-Poverty-JRC/README.md

 See ResLoadSIM manual (pg.
 11-14) for further explanation of the data.

 ### Climate/Weather data Amsterdam
-Useful for point 4.
+Useful for point 4-variation forecast.
 Climate and weather data produced by [Dutch PV Portal by TU Delft](https://www.tudelft.nl/en/eemcs/the-faculty/departments/electrical-sustainable-energy/photovoltaic-materials-and-devices/dutch-pv-portal/) based on measurements by the Koninklijk Nederlands Meteorologisch Instituut (KNMI).

 **Climate Data:** Climate dataset for Amsterdam (closest KNMI station in Schiphol).
 A dataset of one year constructed from weather data averaged over a multitude of years (1991-2018), with a one hour time resolution.
 Displays the average hourly values of weather parameters: irradiation, temperature, wind, cloud, pressure, rainfall, irradiance, elevation, azimuth.
 The climate database is dynamically updated.
 Every hour, the hourly average of the real-time weather measurements is added to the climate database by making a weighted average with the climate parameter values in the historical database.

 **Weather data**: the weather of today and yesterday with a 10-minute time resolution.
 Not provided in this repository.
 Head over to the [Dutch PV website](https://www.tudelft.nl/en/eemcs/the-faculty/departments/electrical-sustainable-energy/photovoltaic-materials-and-devices/dutch-pv-portal/) to download the data relevant for today.

 ### PVGIS  (solar weather data and solar energy potential)
-Useful for point 3.
+Useful for point 3-potential.
 The European Commission developed the tool PVGIS (Geographical Assessment of Solar Resource and Performance of Photovoltaic Technology).
 It contains maps, interactive tools and data for solar energy.
 First get familiar with what is offered in the website [here](http://re.jrc.ec.europa.eu/pvg_static/en/intro_tools.html).

 **Maps photovoltaic electricity potential**: Go [here](http://re.jrc.ec.europa.eu/pvg_download/map_index.html).